Academic Master

 B:

-Hedonists are the people who believe in absolute happiness and its utter desire as the life.
+Hedonists are the people who believe in absolute happiness and its utter desire as life.
 Hedonism is a philosophy that directly states that if you find something the pursuit of your happiness just do that.
 This theory furthermore explains three kinds of lives.

 • The Pleasant life